shirtsgroup/glycoinsulin_analysis/wildtype_insulin/README.md

 # Wildtype insulin structures
 In the 5 subfolders here, including `2MVC`, `3I3Z`, `4EY1`, `4EY9`, and `4EYD`, we maintain the input (`{PDB_ID}_clean*.pdb`) and output files of the H++ server (all stored in the folder `Hpp_results`) for preparing different structures of the insulin wildtype.
-Note that each of the wildtype structures were prepared at different pH values to have the same amount of total charges.
+Note that each of the wildtype structures was prepared at different pH values to have the same amount of total charges -1.
 Below we summarize some details of preparing these structures for the MD simulations.

 | PDB code      | 4EYD           | 4EY9           | 4EY1           | 3I3Z                   | 2MVC               |
 |:-------------:|:--------------:|:--------------:|:--------------:|:----------------------:|:------------------:|